2019 USFWI PROJECTS BUDGET

 #1 Jamaica: Pastoral Care US$1,500

-Many times these mission budgets are not met due to lack of funding, as it is often easier to raise money for a specific item rather than ongoing expenses.
-USFWI monies will help support the very important work being done in these two mission areas.
+Many times these mission budgets are not met and the pastors are not paid, due to the lack of funding.
+USFWI monies will help support the pastors and the work being done in the mission areas.

 Friends Theological College has expanded their programs beyond the Kaimosi campus to satellite campuses in Nairobi, Samburu, Turkana, etc. This fund will help finance these outreach programs so students won’t have to travel so far for educational opportunities as pastors.

-#2 Triennial International Travel Assistance/USFW YM Presiding Clerks US$2,000
+#2 Triennial Overseas Travel Assistance/YM USFW Presiding Clerks US$2,000

 #3 The Advocate Subsidy US$1,000

 This is an essential tool for the subscription manager.
-These funds are used to offset the cost of overseas mailing, as well as to support the cost of ensuring that each of the USFW YM Presidents/Presiding Clerks receives an up-to-date copy.
+These funds are used to offset the cost of overseas mailing, as well as to support the cost of ensuring that each of the USFW YM Presidents/Presiding Clerks receives an up-to-date copy of each issue.

 #4 Belize: Adult Education US$1,000

 Belize Friends School now has two kinds of adult education.
 One is Primary School for Adults to help adults pass the primary school exam so they can go on to high school.
-This school had a graduate last spring.
-The newest effort will start this January.
-It is focused on helping adults learn to read so they can function better in society and possibly attend the Primary School for Adults and pass the PSE.
-You may have read Dale Graves’ article in the November-December issue of The Advocate about how the idea for this project came about.
+The newer effort is focused on helping adults learn to read so they can function better in society and possibly attend the Primary School for Adults and pass the PSE.

 The motto at Lugulu Hospital is, “We Treat, but Jesus Heals and Saves.”
 The Adopt-a-Bed program was begun when Dr. Bob and Hope Carter were serving there.
 Patients were not released from the hospital until their bill was paid.
 Although this is no longer the practice, this fund continues to help support the hospital and patients who cannot pay their fees.